adampielak/proxmox-rancheros/README.md

 # Setup RancherOS over Proxmox
+There are two files which need to be configured before running playbook.

 Change the Variables and IP according to the setup on variable.yml file and add_nfs.sh file.